ETIAS registration form

 Providing false or misleading information during the ETIAS application process may result in having the applicant’s entry into the Schengen Area denied.

 If an application has been refused, additional documentation might be requested from the applicant.
-The traveller will have 96 hours to provide them, and the national authority of the respective Schengen member country will have four weeks to make a decision.
+The traveler will have 96 hours to provide them, and the national authority of the respective Schengen member country will have four weeks to make a decision.
 In case of denial, the applicant has the right to appeal.

 Apply for ETIAS visa requirements